ShneorM/ibm_anomaly_detection/our_code/README.md

 - GRU: 6 detected anomaly windows, 71 false alerts, and normalized NAB score 14.5653.

 The detailed verification is saved as `our_code/output/verification.json`.

-## Note

-This folder was added for the updated submission.
-It documents our data preparation, parameter search, and result verification while keeping the original research code unchanged.